 But a brand ambassador doesn’t need to be a celebrity or someone with millions of followers online.

-Who can be your brand ambassador?
+Types of ambassador programs: who can be your brand ambassador?

 A brand ambassador is a long-term spokesperson for the company — whether they are Hollywood stars, loyal customers, or social media influencers.